danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-the-swiftui-documentgroup-with-more-features.md

 As you may know, SwiftUI makes heavy use of view modifiers and `some View`.
 This means that if we apply it to a `DocumentGroupModal`, it's no longer the same type, which means that the extensions will no longer be available.

-To solve this, we can add an internal `DocumentGroupInspector` and make these extensions apply to all views instead:
+To fix this, we can add a `DocumentGroupInspector` and make the extensions apply to all views instead:

 ```swift
 public protocol DocumentGroupModal: View, DocumentGroupInspector  {